 What is the difference between classroom and individual exam sessions?

 Individual exam sessions are a convenient alternative to Red Hat’s open enrollment exams that are delivered in classrooms.
 A professional proctor observes an examinee remotely as an exam is taken on a secured system in a testing center or remotely.

 Classroom exams are monitored by a proctor and taken on preconfigured hardware at one of our testing facilities.
 You can also find out more about our ways to test as you choose the right method for you.

 How do I know if my Internet connection can support all training formats?

-Please keep in mind that video classrooms feature high-definition videos and require a high-bandwidth, low-latency internet connection.
+Please keep in mind that self-paced training features high-definition videos and require a high-bandwidth, low-latency internet connection.
 You can always check your connections with our compatibility tester.

 I can’t find a course or certification close to me.
 What are my options?